 Our Vision

-Next PAGE is a literacy nonprofit providing restorative creative writing workshops to incarcerated and formerly incarcerated youth in New York City.
+Next PAGE is a literacy nonprofit providing trauma-informed creative writing workshops to incarcerated and formerly incarcerated youth in New York City.

-Providing a safe, supportive space for youth to build community, Next PAGE encourages kids to explore their personal narratives and develop the tools to take agency over their own stories.
-Our workshops foster a love of storytelling and creative expression, while seeking to redress deeply concerning literacy rates among youth in the system.
+We create safe, supportive spaces for young people to build community, process their experiences, and develop the tools to take agency over their own stories.
+By fostering a love of storytelling and creative expression, we aim to redress the deeply concerning literacy rates among youth in detention.

 Opus 1 Foundation, a 501(c)(3) nonprofit organization (EIN: 84-4029712), serves as the fiscal sponsor for the Next PAGE program, providing fiduciary oversight and enabling tax-deductible contributions to the program.